bonnici/node-steam-chat-bot/README.md

 CleverbotTrigger - Uses cleverbot to reply to a message, optionally only when a specific word is mentioned.

+GoogleImagesTrigger - Prints a link to the first search result on Google Images.
+Requires setup, see https://www.npmjs.com/package/google-images#set-up-google-custom-search-engine.

 GoogleTrigger - Prints out the title and link of the first search result on Google.

-GoogleImagesTrigger - Prints a link to the first search result on Google Images.
+Requires the same setup as GoogleImagesTrigger.

 RegexReplaceTrigger - Detects a regex match in a message and uses the matches to construct a reply.